syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 # Overview with SignaturePad

-SignaturePad is used for taking signatures in a digital way, i.e., through electronic devices like mobiles.
-This is a digital signature used on the docs like PDF, and Word.
+`SignaturePad` is used for taking signatures in a digital way, i.e. using the electronic devices like mobiles.
+This is a digital signature used on the docs like PDF and Word.

 ## Key features

-**StrokeColor**: Gets or Sets the stroke color for sign.
+**StrokeColor**: Gets or sets the stroke color for sign.

 **MinimumStrokeWidth**: The minimum width of the stroke to be drawn.